Kavita Patil (cricketer)

 Kavita Dilip Patil (Born: 27 October 1988 at Kaij, Maharashtra) is a Maharashtrian cricketer.
-She is a right-handed batsman and bowls right-arm medium pace.
+She is a right-handed batter and bowls right-arm medium pace.
 She played for Maharashtra, Railways, West Zone and Central Zone.
 She made her debut in major domestic cricket on 3 November 2009 in a one-day match against Saurashtra.
 She has played 4 First-class, 57 List A and 49 Women's Twenty20 cricket matches.